weitzwoman/BankNotes/README.md

 - Paper Clip Gem

 COMPLETE:
+- as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories)
+- as a user, i can add budgeting to my accounts for yearly amounts, by category (update and delete categories)
 - add username to navbar
 - highlight link tabs if currently on that page
 - as a user, i can create an individual profile